 - 1. The board delegates the responsibility for the collection to the Chief Executive Officer (CEO). - 2.
 Selection responsibility for specific portions of the collections may be delegated to staff.
 In selecting materials, staff will use professional resources, judgment, knowledge and experience. - 3.
 The staff will proactively solicit advice from, as well as anticipate the needs and interests of, the community. - 4.
-What is ordered, and what remains in the collections, is based on the following criteria: - a) recommendations by critics or reviewers - b) public demand - c) relationship of subject to existing collection - d) importance of subject matter in relation to community needs - e) authority or significance of author - f) quality of writing, production and illustrations - g) accessibility criteria and features - h) authority and standards of publisher - i) suitability of format for library use - i) Canadian content
+What is ordered, and what remains in the collections, is based on the following criteria: - a) recommendations by critics or reviewers - b) popular and/or anticipated demand and current trends - c) relationship of subject to existing collection - d) importance of subject matter in relation to community needs - e) authority or significance of author - f) quality of writing, production and illustrations - g) accessibility criteria and features - h) authority and standards of publisher - i) suitability of format for library use - j) Canadian content - 5.
+The Bruce County Public Library will provide collections relating to Indigenous cultures, languages, and peoples, including books, audio and video materials.
+Our collection will include titles by and about First Nation communities and will include titles presented in the First Nation Communities Read program.
+Our teen and adult materials will also include First Nations and Metis graphic novels, and a selection of DVDs on history, culture and native issues.